Power of the Sword: Plot

 As the chase continues, Lothar's wound becomes infected with gangrene, and he convinces Manfred and Hendrick to go on without him.
 They split the diamonds between them, and Lothar stays behind to cover the others as they make their escape, hiding his share of the diamonds for Manfred to find at a later date.
 He is ultimately captured and tried for his crimes, his infected arm is amputated, and he is sentenced to life imprisonment after a remorseful Centaine testifies on his motives and the mercy he showed her throughout the robbery and pursuit.
 Following Lothar's capture, Blaine and Centaine begin an affair.
 Having failed to recover the diamonds, Centaine finds herself heading towards bankruptcy, but Blaine saves her by revealing that South Africa will be leaving the gold standard prior to the official announcement, allowing Centaine to invest accordingly and restore her fortune.

 Hendrick abandons the plan to flee north, believing that a black man would be worse off in the Portuguese colonies than Lothar and Manfred, and he and Manfred go their separate ways: Hendrick returns to his homeland and aids Moses in establishing a power base amongst the black people of the country, in the hope of launching a revolution against the white government.
 Manfred is adopted by Tromp Bierman, a Reverend of the Dutch Reformed Church, who teaches him how to box.
 He also befriends Sarah Bester, an orphan Manfred and Lothar had met and dropped off with the Biermans prior to the robbery.
-During this time, both Hendrick and Manfred lose their respective shares of the diamonds; Hendrick's are unknowingly thrown away by a bullying white overseer, while the god-fearing Tromp forces Manfred to destroy his share when he learns about them.
+During this time, both Hendrick and Manfred lose their respective shares of the diamonds; Hendrick's are unknowingly thrown away by a bullying white overseer, while the God-fearing Tromp forces Manfred to destroy his share when he learns about them.

 Later on, Manfred studies law at Stellenbosch University, and is initiated into the Ossewabrandwag by fellow student Roelf Stander.
 He continues to box during this time, joining the university boxing team and later travelling to Berlin to participate in the 1936 Summer Olympics.
 While in Berlin, Manfred meets and later marries Heidi Kramer, a German Abwehr agent sent by her superiors to seduce him and win over his allegiance in preparation for a German military operation in South Africa.
-Sarah, who had fallen in love with Manfred and made love to him prior to his leaving for Berlin, is left distraught by the news.
+Sarah, who had fallen in love with Manfred and had sex with him prior to his leaving for Berlin, is left distraught by the news.
 She finds herself pregnant with Manfred's child, and marries Roelf to avoid giving birth out of wedlock.
 Her child is a son named Jakobus.